vegetarian student meals person cooking - vegetarian student recipes

 Approximate calories: 100-200.

 Kale chips are one of the easiest things to make alongside your main veggie meal.
-All it involves is washing the kale, mixing them with oil and popping them on a baking tray.
-Then, you can alter the flavour by using whatever toppings you wish, such as simply salt and pepper, nutritional yeast, curry powder and whatever else you have in your kitchen cupboard.
+You can switch up the flavour by using whatever toppings you wish, try salt and pepper, nutritional yeast, curry powder and whatever else you have in your kitchen cupboard.

 Ingredients